cython/cython/docs/src/userguide/faq.rst

 The exact size of the type at C compile time is not that important because Cython generates automatic size detection code (evaluated at C compile time).
 However, when your code mixes different types in arithmetic code, Cython must know about the correct signedness and the approximate longness in order to infer the appropriate result type of an expression.
 Therefore, when using a ``ctypedef`` as above, try to come up with a good approximation of the expected C type.
 Since the largest type wins in mixed arithmetic expressions, it's usually not a problem if the type turns out to be somewhat larger than what the C compiler eventually determines for a given platform.
 In the worst case, if your replacement type is substantially larger than the real C type (say, 'long long' instead of 'int'), you may end up with slightly slower conversion code.
 However, if the type is declared too small and Cython considers it smaller than other types it is used together with, Cython may infer the wrong type for an expression and may end up generating incorrect coercion code.
 You may or may not get a warning by the C compiler in this case.

-Also note that Cython 0.14 and later will consider large integer literals (>32 bit signed) unsafe to use in C code and may therefore use Python objects to represent them.
+Also note that Cython will consider large integer literals (>32 bit signed) unsafe to use in C code and may therefore use Python objects to represent them.
 You can make sure a large literal is considered a safe C literal by appending a C suffix, such as 'LL' or 'UL'.
 Note that a single 'L' is not considered a C suffix in Python 2 code.

 ----------